You should always feel safe in your home. If you feel unsafe or threatened, call the police. In an emergency, always call 999.

 You should be safe from any kind of abusive behaviour.
 This includes physical violence, controlling behaviour, financial and sexual abuse.
 You can get support for any kind of situation, including staying safe in or leaving your home.

 The Housing Executive will never talk to your abuser about your situation.
-They may want to speak to people or groups that you’ve reached out to such as a solicitor, friend or family member.
+But they may want to speak to people or groups that you’ve reached out to, such as a solicitor, friend or family member.

 - 24-hour Domestic and Sexual Abuse helpline